Scape Design Timesheet Case Study

 For a number of years, Scape Design Associates had been using Project Minder.

-It was a competent enough system, according to Hanah Draper, Operations and Finance Manager at the agency, but it was way too complex.
+It was a competent enough system, according to Hanah Draper, Operations and Finance Manager at the agency, but it was way too complex and required a great deal of admin time to upkeep it.

 “We didn’t need all the functions Project Minder came with,” she says.